cbilson/vagrant-debian-wheezy-64/README.md

     brew install cdrtools

-If you need to install `bsdtar`, use the following commands:
+If you need to install `p7zip`, use the following commands:

     brew update
-    brew install libarchive
+    brew install p7zip

 To add `package.box` with name `debian-71` into vagrant: